Angelogy, the Study of Angels

 3.

-Nor can we conclude that the living creatures in Rev. 4-5 are cherubim because they are associated with the throne of God and because each of the four have a single face that coincides with one of the four faces that each of the cherubim in Ezekiel 1 has.
+Nor can we conclude that the living creatures in Rev. 4-5 are cherubim because they are associated with the throne of God and because each of the four have a single face that coincides with one of the four faces that each of the cherubim in Ezek.
+1 has.

 4.